 DOWNTOWN — The lighting of the official Chicago Christmas tree — this year in Millennium Park — has been set.

 • What happened to Daley Plaza?
-The tree moved to Millennium Park last year after 48 years in Daley Plaza.
-Officials said the move was part of an effort to create a "winter campus."
-Other activities include Caroling at Cloud Gate ("The Bean"), skating at Millennium Park and at the "ribbon"in Maggie Daley Park, and visits/photos with Santa Claus at the park's holiday "welcome center."
+The tree's location moved to Millennium Park this year after 48 years in Daley Plaza.
+Officials said the move was part of an effort to create a “winter campus.”
+Other activities include Caroling at Cloud Gate (“The Bean”), skating at Millennium Park and at the “ribbon”in Maggie Daley Park, and visits/photos with Santa Claus at at the park’s holiday “welcome center."

 • Where did it come from?
-This year's tree, a 69-foot Norway Spruce, was donated by a family in suburban Northlake.
+This year's tree, a 63-foot Colorado spruce, was donated by a family in suburban Northlake.
 Its 67 years old and weighs 9,500 pounds.